github/docs/content/osmand/map/online-raster-maps.md

 be more visible, especially useful for satellite imagery.

 ### Add new online raster map source
-To create raster map source you need to know **tile url**.
-This is a url that can distribute tiles in Merkaator projection.
-Here is a tile example url https://tile.osmand.net/hd/6/55/25.png, where is base part https://tile.osmand.net/hd/.
+To create a raster map source you need to know **tile URL**.
+This is URL that can distribute tiles in Mercator Projection.
+Here is a tile example URL https://tile.osmand.net/hd/6/55/25.png, where is the base part https://tile.osmand.net/hd/.
-Here we need to describe screens of adding new map source if you know "tile url".
+Here we need to describe screens of adding a new map source if you know "tile URL".

 ## Copy online map sources
 ### Copy raster map package created on PC

+You can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](/osmand/development/map-creation).
+Map package can be saved in two formats: [SQ Lite and Metainfo](/osmand/map/online-raster-maps#sqlite-vs-metainfo-sources).

 OsmAndMapCreator / Mobac